-This national policy statement provides a National Objectives Framework to assist regional councils and communities to more consistently and transparently plan for freshwater objectives.
-Te Mana o te Wai is an integral part of the framework that forms the platform for community discussions about the desired state of fresh water relative to the current state.
+This national policy statement provides a National Objectives Framework to assist regional councils and communities to more consistently and transparently plan for freshwater objectives. -The national policy statement Te Mana o te Wai is intended to underpinan integral part of the framework that forms the platform for community discussions about the desired state of fresh water relative to the current state.
 New Zealanders generally aspire to high standards for our waterways and outcomes that are better than those achieved under the status quo.
 Freshwater planning will require an iterative approach that tests a range of possible objectives, limits and methods for their achievement, including different timeframes for achieving objectives.
-This ensures that the implications of proposed freshwater objectives are clear for councils and communities.
+This is intended to ensureensures that the implications of proposed freshwater objectives are clear for councils and communities.

-The national policy statement recognises iwi/hapū and community interests in fresh water, including their environmental, social, economic, and cultural values.
-There are two compulsory values that must be managed for - ecosystem health and human health.
+The national policy statement sets national bottom lines for two compulsory values - ecosystem health and human health for recreation - and minimum acceptable states for other national values.
+The national policy statement acknowledges recognises iwi and community values by recognising the range of iwi/hapū and community interests in fresh water, including their environmental, social, economic, and cultural values.

+Freshwater objectives for a range of tangata whenua values There are two compulsory values that must be managed for - ecosystem health and human health.